heristop/heristop.github.io/src/content/blog/2024-06-21-frontend-weekly-digest-25.md

 - **(📚) [Comprehensive Guide to Debouncing in JavaScript: Improve Your Code Efficiency](https://dev.to/dipakahirav/understanding-debouncing-in-javascript-5g30?ref=heristop.github.io)**

-  Learn how to implement debouncing in JavaScript to enhance your code efficiency.
+  Learn how to implement debouncing in JavaScript to cut down on unnecessary calls and tighten up code efficiency.

 - **(🛡️) [How To Write API Response Types with TypeScript](https://itnext.io/how-to-write-api-response-types-with-typescript-f8152ddd43dd?ref=heristop.github.io)**